marle3003/mokapi/docs/resources/blogs/end-to-end-testing-mocked-apis.md

 Force 500 errors, 429 rate limits, or custom error messages to validate error handling
 ```

-These capabilities are powered by Mokapi Scripts—lightweight JavaScript modules that let you
+These capabilities are powered by Mokapi Scripts, lightweight JavaScript modules that let you
 define custom behavior.
 Here's a quick example for delay simulation:

 ```javascript tab=simulations.js